![]() |

 A more surprising difference between the two format releases is in the special features.
 The DVD just has one, decent but very short 'making of' featurette - the standard promotional kind of thing that mixes film clips with on-set interview clips and a little B-roll.
 Nice to have, but unsatisfying by itself.
 But it's not by itself on the blu, which carries it over and adds three more featurettes, which are all also quite short and still pretty unsatisfying in total.
 Two of them are super short, about 90 seconds, although we do get a few extra soundbites from the cast and crew.
 But the best of them is over five minutes and has no film clips, instead giving us behind the scenes looks at the special effects and production design.
 It's nice, and an improvement on the DVD, but still not the kind of special edition attention this film deserves.

 Finally, we have The Beta Test, the latest film that was just released on DVD and blu by IFC Films.
 This time Jim's not a cop, but in some ways a similar character, this time thrust into an erotic thriller.
 He's a Hollywood agent, even more weaselly than his previous roles, who winds up cheating on his fiance after receiving an anonymous proposal, seemingly forwarded by a shadowy organization with sinister designs.
 Cummings performance is as delightful as ever, even more amusing as his paranoia and desperation grows as mysterious forces put the screws on him.
-On the other hand, the thriller aspect isn't as satisfying as Thunder Road's drama or Wolf's horror.
-There are some satisfying murder sequences with a well executed tone that separates this film from Cummings other works.
+There are some surprisingly dark murder sequences with a well executed tone that separates this film from Cummings other works.
 And while Hollywood agents are an easy target, Cummings manages to turn what would otherwise be well-worn, stale satire into something fresh, funny and all too relatable.

-The mystery is compelling enough to keep you wondering what's going on until the end, too.
-And I won't get into spoilers but the logic of the story is ultimately pretty loose... perhaps an intentional affectionate replication of erotic thrillers past, but it's still a weaker story at the end of the day.
-The concept turns out to be underwhelming, and its final message about relationships is sort of a nice surprise, but also feels a little shallow to stand an entire film on.
-Still, if this is the worst Cummings can do, I'll be delighted to watch his future filmography for many years to come.
+Cummings also has a new co-writer/ star/ director this time around, in PJ McCabe, who we'd seen briefly in Snow Hollow.
+The mystery is gripping enough to keep you wondering what's going on until the end, too.
+And I won't get into spoilers, but the concept turns out to be a little underwhelming.
+We might've spent a little too long out of the main character's perspective along the way.
+Although that aspect holds up a little better under repeated viewings and I mean, hey, if this is the worst Cummings can do, I'll be delighted to watch his future filmography for many years to come.
 He's still captivating to watch, and the film is endlessly entertaining, attractively shot, often quite funny and at times downright brilliant.

 No comments: